fangsonghub/qccblog/content/post/qprp.md

 ## Open question: efficient QPRPs

+I am still optimistic about finding a **proof** of its quantum security (yeah, I do believe it is quantum-secure with not too-many rounds).
+As discussed before, we can say so much strong security classically, and maybe we are just missing a suitable _bridge_, i.e., a sufficient condition for quantum security, which in the meantime follows from classical security results.

 Maybe we (I) should not be too obsessed by balanced Feistel.
 The more significant question is probably how to get more efficient QPRPs.
 The QPRPs identified so far (e.g., Max-UBF, Mix-Cut Shuffle) need linear